Jersey City 9/11 Memorial

 The Jersey City 9/11 Memorial is located on the Hudson River Waterfront Walkway at the foot of Grand Street in Paulus Hook near Exchange Place in Jersey City, New Jersey.
-It comprises three components: a sculpture of steel girders from the original World Trader Center, an inscribed black granite stele, and Makeshift Memorial.
+It comprises three components: a sculpture of steel girders from the original World Trade Center, an inscribed black granite stele, and Makeshift Memorial.
 The site on the Hudson Waterfront opposite the World Trade Center site was a triage set up during the '9/11 boatlift' and thereafter became a staging area for rescue operations.

 Steel girders and stele

 Dedicated in 2002 by then-mayor Glenn Cunningham, the six steel girders are welded into the form of the letter "A" (when seen from above) to represent "America".
 The mangled cross beam is marked number "8".

 The black granite stele is dedicated to all victims of the September 11 attacks.
 The river facing side is inscribed the names of the 38 Jersey City residents who perished and with certain light reflects the Lower Manhattan skyline.
 The facing sign is an engraving of the original World Trade Center above which is inscribed September 11, 2001.
 An inscription reads:

 On the morning of September 11, 2001, these Jersey City residents were killed during the attack on the World Trade Center.
 This memorial is dedicated to those who died, those who survived, and those whose lives where changed forever on that day.